HVAC template support page

 Use the preview for planning, then choose the tool that fits

 Some contractors only need a planning resource.
 Others need a finished HVAC price book with files, calculators, and training.
-Keep those paths separate so the product page can stay focused on purchase intent.
+Keep those paths separate so the product page can stay focused on purchase intent, then use implementation help only when rollout is the blocker.

 Common questions